The Developmental Origin of Value Perception

 McGilchrist's hemispheric hypothesis provides a neurological and phenomenological account of how that dissociation can become systemic.
 The left hemisphere's characteristic mode — abstracting, re-presenting, reducing the living to the manipulable — is structurally ill-suited to perceiving value, beauty, and meaning as genuine features of the world.
 These are the province of the right hemisphere, with its broad, contextually sensitive, open attention.
 When left-hemisphere dominance becomes culturally entrenched, the world is increasingly apprehended as a field of resources to be optimized and preferences to be aggregated rather than as a reality laden with significance.

-The convergence of these two frameworks — developmental and neurological — yields a powerful explanatory account of moral blindness in technically sophisticated individuals and Institutions.
+The convergence of these two frameworks — developmental and neurological — yields a powerful explanatory account of moral blindness in technically sophisticated individuals and institutions.
 The deficit is not informational or inferential; it is attentional and perceptual.
 The capacity to encounter value directly, as something genuinely there rather than projected, requires a mode of engagement that left-hemisphere-dominant cognition systematically forecloses.
 Intelligence and analytical power are no remedy — and may, under conditions of hemispheric imbalance, actively occlude what matters most.